everjulian/hogar-confort/README.md

 Welcome to Home Comfort, where you'll find an exquisite selection of furniture to transform your home into an oasis of comfort and style!
 Our online store has been carefully designed using Vue.js to offer you an unparalleled shopping experience.
 Discover how our core components work in harmony to bring your decoration dreams to life.

->[!NOTE]
->Here's an important note
-📄 Products.vue
-Explore our exclusive collection of products through the Products.vue component.
-This component, powered by data from our JSON file (data.json), presents you with a wide variety of furniture for every corner of your home.
-From elegant sofas to practical shelves, you'll find everything you need to create the perfect ambiance.

->[!NOTE]
->Here's an important note
-🃏 Card.vue
-Dive into the details of each item thanks to the Card.vue component.
-Each product card is designed to provide you with a detailed view, with crisp images, precise descriptions, and transparent prices.
-Plus, enjoy captivating animations and stunning visual effects that make the shopping experience even more exciting.

->[!NOTE]
->Here's an important note
-🔲 Grid.vue
-Our Grid.vue component ensures that the presentation of products is flawless on any device.
-With an adaptable layout, the product grid adjusts automatically to provide you with the best user experience, whether you're browsing from your desktop computer or your mobile phone.

 >[!IMPORTANT]
 >This can help you